 In 2013, Mayor Mike Rawlings asked Adam to join his office as Chief of Strategic Initiatives and lead GrowSouth, a program dedicated to improving education and economic development in Southern Dallas.
 Shortly thereafter, Adam was promoted to serve as the Mayor’s Chief of Staff where he was involved in the response to the Ebola crisis in Dallas, the JFK Commemorative, the New Cities Summit, and establishing the Mayor’s Rising Star Council.

 Since 2007, Adam has served as the Director of Conflict Management at El Centro College and as an Adjunct Faculty member at SMU in Dispute Resolution.
 He is a sought after speaker and conducts trainings across the country for judges, attorneys, and professionals in negotiation, mediation, and dispute resolution.
 Adam is the immediate past Chair of the Alternative Dispute Resolution section of the Dallas Bar Association and continues to serve on the board of directors for numerous organizations.

-Adam and his wife of thirteen years, Lacy, have three sons: Noah (10), Cooper (8), and Eli (3) who attend Scofield Christian School in Lake Highlands.
+Adam and his wife of almost sixteen years, Lacy, have three sons: Noah (12), Cooper (10), and Eli (5) who attend Scofield Christian School in Lake Highlands.
 The McGoughs attend Prestoncrest Church of Christ and Watermark Community Church.
 Adam also serves as a Volunteer Chaplain for Lifeline Chaplaincy.